atao2004/TowerDefense/README.md

 * **Game Progression**: Players can continue playing until they want to end or are eliminated.

 * **Game Over State**: Upon player death, a "Game Over" screen appears and all entities in the game freeze.
+This uses linear interpolation, implemented in the vignette.fs.glsl file

 * **Visual Assets**: Both players and zombies feature unique textures and animations.